-The purpose of the law is to update and modernise laws that protect the personal information of individuals, and to provide an equal level of protection within the EU.
+The purpose of the GDPR is to update and modernise laws that protect the personal information of individuals, and to provide an equal level of protection across the EU.

 Personal data is any information relating to an identified or identifiable natural person.
 This is a wide and inclusive definition.
 There are also some categories of sensitive personal data (such as racial or ethnic origin, political or religious beliefs, health data) that get extra protection because abuse of personal data in these categories is likely to lead to harmful consequences.
-Processing of personal data is any activity performed on personal data (such as collecting it, storing it, or organising it).
+Processing of personal data is any activity performed on personal data (such as collecting, storing or organising it).

 The GDPR is based around principles of lawfulness, fairness and transparency; purpose limitation; data minimisation, accuracy; storage limitation; integrity and confidentiality, and accountability.
-To process personal data an organisation (a "data controller") must have clear purposes and a legitimate ground for doing so.
+To process personal data, an organisation (a "data controller") must have clear purposes and a legitimate ground for doing so.
 The data must be kept for no longer than necessary, must be accurate and up to date.
 The controller must also take measure to ensure the data is processed properly and securely.
 The principle of accountability means that organisations processing personal data are responsible for demonstrating that they are doing so in lawful, fair and transparent.